 Agios Nikolaos Travel Guide

-The area around the Agios Nikolaos resort is ideal for hiking, and the coastline lends itself to the pursuit of all kinds of watersports, appealing to just about every kind of holiday visitor.
-Almyros Beach, a 20-minute walk from town, is pleasant and sandy, and there are a number of lovely pebble beaches to choose from on windy days.
-The various hotels in the resort have swimming pools, basketball, volleyball and tennis courts.
-The town council organises a programme of cultural events each summer season, some of which are staged in the small theatre on the lake.
+Along with the sandy and pleasant Almyros Beach, visitors can enjoy a number of pebble beaches, which may be better on windy days.
+The resort's various hotels have swimming pools, tennis, basketball, and volleyball courts.
+The town council organises a programme of cultural events every summer season, some of which are staged in the small theatre on the lake.